Why fashion-specific customer experiences can drive profitability and loyalty in-store.

 Having fashion experts involved ensures the understanding of the nuances of the industry.
 They must work very closely with tech and data team to build algorithms that take into account the fashion-specific information explained previously.

-Leading the Way in Creating Hyper-Personalised Experiences
+Leading the Way in Creating Hyper-Personalized Experiences

 Dressipi is currently working with some of the UK and Europe’s biggest retailers on their long-term strategies to drive profitability and customer loyalty by redefining the shopping experience as we know it.